In this guide

 Here as well you will notice quite large differences in the estimates of how big each type of file will be; this quite simply comes down to the huge variance in the size of software packages.

 You'll find a vast number of applications will be under 10MB, however software such as anti-virus tools can be much larger, while complex applications like Microsoft Office or the Adobe suites can easily run up to or over 1GB, and the latest games can be in the region of 50GB.
 Patches for operating systems and software can also be sizeable, often coming in at hundreds of megabytes or more.

-Images can be tiny, and often have to be if used as an avatar on a social networking site or message board (perhaps only 20K).
+Images can be tiny, and often have to be if used as an avatar on a social networking site or message board (perhaps only a few Kilobytes).
 However, large detailed images in high quality formats can run into many megabytes.
 In a lot of cases though many images will either be compressed pictures from the web or photos that you upload or download, which are more likely to be a few MB each.

 This can be really data intensive, so be careful.
 While a short clip of a song or goal highlights could be as small as 10MB, a full DVD quality film could be 1GB or more.
 HD downloads will be much larger, in the region of several gigabytes.
 A HD movie trailer just a few minutes long can easily exceed 100MB.

 Streaming both audio and video can be data intensive.
 It's tricky to estimate as there are so many video streaming sites, though as a rough guide the BBC says one hour of television from iPlayer will see you downloading anywhere from 50-350MB of data.
-YouTube uses up about 250MB per hour for a 480p video, the default setting.
+YouTube uses about 250MB per hour for a 480p video, the default setting.

 HD content will obviously use a lot more bandwidth.
 For example, Netflix HD streams can be anywhere from 1GB an hour to over 2GB an hour, so a single movie could run through the entire monthly data allowance for basic mobile broadband packages.